 This course is designed to survey the history of the human experience from the late Middle Ages to the present.
 Students will learn major events, concepts, and themes from the western and non-western traditions.
 Strong emphasis is placed on the reading and interpretation of primary and secondary source documents, maps, and data, and on the application of knowledge through argument and explanatory writing using multiple sources.
 Students will be exposed to many seminal documents in world history, and will be expected to closely read and analyze complex text.
 Modern World History Honors is an enriched course with more challenging expectations than Modern World History.
 Students will complete at least one extended historical research investigation.
-This course requires students to have a commitment to academic pursuits, while demonstrating self-motivation and independency.
+This course requires students to have a commitment to academic pursuits, while demonstrating self-motivation and independence.
 Students will learn skills and content that will help prepare them for future course work in secondary social studies.
 This course fulfills the World History graduation requirement.

-SO-602-1♥★ World History - AP Grades 11, 12
+SO-602-1♥★■ World History - AP Grades 11.
+12

 The purpose of this course is to develop greater understandings about the evolution of global processes and contacts in interaction with different types of human societies over time.
 Students learn key concepts in world history through a thematic approach.
 Content is drawn from various time periods across five geographic regions: Africa, the Americas, Asia, Europe, and Oceania.
 This course may be taken as an elective or to meet the World History graduation requirement.
-Students electing this course may be given summer or precourse readings.
+Students electing this course may be given summer or pre-course readings.
 It is recommended that students in this course take the AP Exam when it is offered in May.

-SO-506-8★- Semester SO-506-1★ - Year African-American Studies Grades 10, 11, 12
+SO-506-8 - Semester African-American Studies

-This course is a comprehensive study of the history of the African-American experience.
+Grades 10, 11, 12 This course is a comprehensive study of the history of the African-American experience.
 Topics include the origin of civilizations in Africa, the evolution of the slave system in the United States, the issues facing African Americans in the post-Civil War Era, and the progress of and problems faced by African Americans in the 20th and 21st Centuries.

-SO-507-8★ - Semester Ancient and Medieval History Grades 10, 11, 12
+SO-507-8 + - Semester Ancient and Medieval History Grades 10, 11, 12

-This course presents a survey of the human experience from 5000 BC/BCE to 1300 AD/CE.
+This course presents a survey of the human experience from 1000 BCE to 1350 CE.
 The course will focus on the major intellectual, social, political, historical, economic, and geographic themes from both the western and non-western traditions.
-Major units of study include History as an Academic Discipline, the Ancient World, the Inheritors of the Roman World, and the World Beyond Europe.
+Major units of study include classical civilizations expanding trade and cultures, and the Medieval Era.
 This course will NOT fulfill the World History graduation requirement.